-I have childcare vouchers and Cycle to Work.
+I have other salary sacrifice arrangements such as childcare vouchers and Cycle to Work.
 Will these be affected?

 This will depend on your personal circumstances, but for most people the answer will be no. Both these schemes work in the same way as Pensions+ and are known as 'salary sacrifice' by HMRC.
 Please note that the check for National Minimum Wage (NMW) or National Living Wage (NLW) and the lower pay limit will be on your combined sacrifices ie childcare vouchers and cycle to work and Pensions+.
 Any future similar arrangements will also need to be included as well.